RyanWarner/new-project-checklist/README.md

 ## Who else is working on it?
 Usually projects are a team effort.
 It's important to know who you are working with so that you can open a line of communication with other team members as soon as possible.
 You should know who you are working with, how to contact them, their strengths and weaknesses, and what they are working on / responsible for.

 Assessing the team at hand will help you do your job better.
 You can prevent work from being duplicated.
-You know who to go to for help and based on your team's strengths and weaknesses, how you can best add value.
+You know who to go to for information.
+Based on your team's strengths and weaknesses you can determine how you can best add value.

 ## Has any work been done so far?
 Entering a project midway through it's production is very different than starting fresh.
 If front end development has already started, chances are a lot of decisions have already been made about things like stack and architecture.
 You will have to get up to speed with the curent state of the project before beginning any serious development.